 The Selection Official may consider the technical merit, the Federal Consensus Board's recommendations, program policy factors, and the amount of funds available in arriving at selections for this FOA.

 E. Anticipated Notice of Selection and Award Dates

-EERE anticipates notifying applicants selected for negotiation of award by January 2017 and making awards by the end of April 2017.
+EERE anticipates notifying applicants selected for negotiation of award by July 2017 and making awards by September 2017.